tlevine/www.thomaslevine.com/content/!/socrata-datasets/index.md

 In my various studies of open data, I've been focusing on the data in the Socrata portals and have had to deal with some annoying quirks in the way the data are modeled.
-I haven't properly dealt with it yet, but I finally came up with a good way of doing this.
+I haven't properly dealt with it yet.
+Until now!

 ## How data are stored
 Data on Socrata is displayed in [views](),